 According to Verizon’s 2013 Data Breach Investigations Report, 71% of data breaches investigated by their forensic analysis unit targeted small businesses with fewer than 100 employees.
 Of that group, businesses with less than 10 employees were attacked the most.
-In Canada, network breach reporting wasn't required until the Data Privacy Act was enforced as of Nov 1 2018.
-To date, reporting compliance is weak.
 What happens on main street, stays on main street.

 When confidential data is exposed or lost in a cyber attack, both the people exposed and the business targeted are victimized.

 For the victim, hackers pilfer personal information, bank account, credit card and social insurance numbers.
 The result is often financial loss or identity fraud.
 Untangling from the web of identity fraud is a long and stressful process.